Helpful prior learning:

 (Credit: Wilfried Wende, Pexels license)

 Every country depends on public spending to keep society and the economy running.
-Governments pay for hospitals, schools, housing, transport, energy, care and social protection, the services that make life possible and allow households, markets and commons to function.
+States pay for hospitals, schools, housing, transport, energy, care and social protection, the services that make life possible and allow households, markets and commons to function.

 States have four main ways to raise money: collecting taxes, borrowing, receiving transfers or loans from international organisations or other states, and creating money.